bradurani/tacocopter-sql-workshop/README.md

 rake db:setup
 ```

-and your ready to go!
+and you're ready to go!

 The site is deployed at <a href='http://tacocopter.herokuapp.com'/>tacocopter.herokuapp.com</a>